kovuzera/kovuzera/README.md

-### Olá!
-Eu sou o Giovanne Marrone, bem-vindo ao meu GitHub!
+### Hi!
+I'm Giovanne Marrone, welcome to my GitHub!

 - 🔭 Currently working on personal projects for practice!
 - 🌱 Studying ReactJS and Typescript